-- Understand and appreciate poetry.
+- Understand and appreciate poetry

-- Understand the following literary terms: form, stanza, lines, free verse.
+- Understand the following literary terms: form, stanza, lines, free verse

-- Demonstrate the ability to make connections between a text read independently and his or her prior knowledge, other texts, and the world.
+- Demonstrate the ability to make connections between a text read independently and his or her prior knowledge, other texts, and the world

-- Demonstrate the ability to draw conclusions and make inferences.
+- Demonstrate the ability to draw conclusions and make inferences

-- Demonstrate the ability to express and explain ideas orally with fluency and confidence.
+- Demonstrate the ability to express and explain ideas orally with fluency and confidence

-- Poetry Evaluation Questions (PDF)
+- Poetry Evaluation Questions printable

-- Paper and pencil
+- Computer and printer

-- Copy a poem for each student.
+- Make a copy of the poem for each student.

 Step 1: Ask students to think about a favorite poem or a favorite song they have recently read or heard.
 Have them describe what makes that poem or song memorable.

-Step 2: Introduce the poetic term form by asking the students if they have ever noticed the shape of a poem?
+Step 2: Introduce the poetic term form by asking the students if they have ever noticed the shape of a poem.
 The way a poem looks, the arrangement of the words on a page, is form.

 Step 3: Tell students that poems are made up of lines, which may or may not be sentences.
 Explain to the students that when lines are arranged in groups, each group is called a stanza.